 There is no misunderstanding the clarity of this prophecy.
-The nations of the earth will seek the true God for the first time in history.
+Large numbers in many nations will seek the true God for the first time in history.
 The scope of real conversions will be unprecedented.
 But this is not happening now!

 It is God’s purpose to eventually “plead with all flesh” to obey His Law—and to observe His Sabbath and Holy Days.
 What a wonderful time this will be for all nations—for all those “among the Gentiles.”
 All will hear of Christ’s “fame” and see His “glory.”

-This verse further confirms that the nations of the earth will seek God.
-The true knowledge of the right way to live will completely blanket the earth.
+This verse further confirms that many from nations across the Earth will seek God.
+The true knowledge of the right way to live will completely blanket the Earth.
 This passage is plain.
-It is also plain that the earth is not now blanketed by the truth of God.
+It is also plain that the Earth is not now blanketed by the truth of God.
 Only when this happens will all nations have an opportunity to understand that to which they are blinded now.
 These prophecies contain a wonderful picture of universal understanding and the removal of the ignorance, confusion and terrible religious disagreement so prevalent on Earth today.

 What a glorious time this will be for the whole world!
 The vast majority that have ever lived are now lying dead in the grave, having lived their lives in complete ignorance of God’s purpose for mankind.
-Even the many millions of professing Christians will come up in the resurrection and learn that it was never God’s purpose to save the world during their lifetimes.
+Many millions of professing Christians will come up after being resurrected and learn that it was never God’s purpose to save the world during their lifetimes.
 They will learn God’s true Plan of salvation and be taught all of the great doctrines of God for the first time.
 They will learn the real truth of the Bible and why Christ said that knowing it will “make you free” (John 8:32).

-All of this could have been known if the churches of the world faithfully kept God’s Holy Days year-by-year.
+All of this could have been known if the denominations of the world faithfully kept God’s Holy Days year by year.